-Meet the teacher meetings are arranged at the beginning of the school year when all parents and carers are invited to a meet the Headteacher and then their child's new teacher.
-Here, the teacher will go through their plans and expectations as well as explaining how the school week is organised, for example when children have PE or swimming etc. Parents are able to ask questions, become familiar with the classroom and generally get to know your child's teacher.
+Meet the teacher meetings are arranged at the beginning of the school year when all parents and carers are invited to a meet the Head of School and then their child's new teacher.
+Here, the teacher will go through their plans and expectations as well as explaining how the school week is organised, for example when children have PE or swimming etc. Parents are able to ask questions, become familiar with the classroom and generally get to know their child's teacher.

 Three times a year we have opportunities for you to meet your child's teacher to talk about your child on a one-to-one basis.
-During the first term of each year there are meetings at which you can talk to the teacher about your child and how they have settled into the new school year.
-This is then followed up by a further individual meeting in the Spring term, and a chance to look at work and discuss their report in the Summer Term, where you will be able to review your child's progress and discuss any concerns or comments you have about your child and their time at school.
+During the first term of each year, there are meetings at which you can talk to the teacher about your child and how they have settled into the new school year.
+This is then followed up by a further individual meeting in the Spring term, with a chance to look at work and the progress your child has made so far.
+The last meeting is in the Summer term to discuss their report, where you will be able to review your child's progress and voice any concerns or comments you have about your child and their time at school.